 Here at Vincarta, we value winemakers that respect their land, their grapes and their wines.
 Each vintage is different, especially in Europe, as you don’t have the same amount of rainfall or sun every year.
 It takes a lot of skill to express the true character of each vintage, each vineyard and each grape variety.
 Making wine the same way every year is a technical achievement but it lacks soul.
 We prefer Jamek’s approach.

-In fact, his commitment to quality was so high, that he started choosing who could buy his wine.
+His commitment to quality was so high, that he started choosing who could buy his wine.
 Martin Wiche, our guide, told us the story of how his grandfather would go in disguise to various restaurants across Austria.
 He would sit at a table, watch the atmosphere and taste the food.
 Only at the end, if he liked the place, did he tell the restaurant that they could buy his wine.

 To understand the concept of site influence on the wine, we also tasted and compared a Ried Achleiten Riesling versus a Ried Klaus Riesling, both smaragd and wonderful.